 Let’s talk about some dog yeast infection symptoms.
-If you’ve ever had an ear infection, you know they can be painful.
-Your pup will experience his ear infection as itchiness, swelling, soreness, and pain.
+If you’ve ever had an ear infection, you know it can be painful.
+Your pup will experience his ear infection floppy ears as itchiness, swelling, soreness, and pain.
 This is likely to result in him:

 - Scratching excessively

 Just like in humans, a dog’s ear contains organs that help it maintain balance and orient itself in the world.
 If yeast ear infections get bad enough, they can start to damage or inflame parts of the ear that affect your dog's mobility.
 Keep an eye out for signs such as:

 - Loss of hearing